 For those interested in frontend development I have to recommend CSS Tricks.
 They have been running online for a few years and have amassed a large series of very helpful articles.
 Contrary to other dev blogs, many of their codes are much simpler to implement and easy to copy/paste for your own layouts.

 If you are looking for another all-around contender for the best design magazine then Speckyboy is an excellent choice.
 The site curates at least one new article each day and offers a wide variety of content.
 Design and web graphics are a big part of the content, but Speckyboy also publishes articles related to freelancing and web development techniques.

 This blog is easily one of the most renowned brands among web designers worldwide.
 The articles featured on A List Apart have offered incredible benefits related to basic HTML and CSS rules over the years.
 Their authors have been on top of trends right from the start and their archives date back to 2005 which includes a litany of great ideas.

-As a follow-up I would argue Smashing Magazine is another renowned brand amongst designers in the field.
+As a follow-up I would argue Smashing Magazine is another renowned brand.
 Their blog has been online for just as long and employs many freelance writers.
 Their topics focus on a range of new groundbreaking ideas which shatter the mold of typical web design.
-Smashing coding, UX, and other mini focus blogs have launched online to focus in niche areas of web design techniques.
+Smashing coding, UX, and other mini-blogs have been created to focus in niche design areas.